 Whether you’re new to making metal jewelry and haven’t yet mastered soldering, or are an old hand at the bench but love the rugged, hand wrought feel that jewelry rivets and wire connections lend to your designs, you’ll love the sampling of jewelry projects in this free eBook on making cold connection jewelry.

 Forge five rustic bronze hearts and rivet them together into a textured necklace with character and movement.
 Linda Larson discovered a passion for forging and enjoys shaping and moving metal and discovering all the shapes you can forge it into.
 She was inspired by Alexander Calder jewelry to make this forged heart necklace.

 Sawn Aluminum and Copper Necklace by Helen Driggs

-Cut out simple flower shapes from aluminum and copper sheet and connect them with copper wire into a fun and easy floral necklace.
+Cut out simple flower shapes from aluminum and copper sheet and connect them with copper wire to create a fun and easy aluminum and copper necklace.
 The nice thing about aluminum is that it’s easy to saw, soft to forge, and a nice color.
 In this unique design, Helen combines it with copper for the color contrast.
-This is an easy project that requires few tools, and is especially good for beginners who want to put their newfound sawing skills to use.
-The dapping block will help you forge the flowers into 3D, and the spirals and forged wire that join them together might remind you of tendrils and leaves.
+This is an easy project that requires few tools, and is especially good jewelry making for beginners who want to put their newfound sawing skills to use.
+The dapping block will help you forge the flowers into 3D, and the spirals and forged copper wires that join them together might remind you of tendrils and leaves.
 Make as many units as you like — and feel free to try other metals after you’ve got the hang of cutting out the tight curves and sharp points of the petals.